rse/node-red-contrib-functionx/README.md

 The Node-RED **functionx** node behaves exactly like the standard Node-RED **function** node, with the exception of allowing the use of NPM modules within the JavaScript code.
-For this, the node scans the JavaScript code for any `require()` statements and automatocally and temporarily installs the NPM modules referenced in the `require()` statements.
+For this, the node scans the JavaScript code for any `require()` statements and automatically and temporarily installs the NPM modules referenced in the `require()` statements.
 The temporarily installed NPM modules are automatically cleaned from the disk when the Node-RED process closes.